HSPH-QBRC/TNSeq-Course-Summer-2021/analysis/preprocess.md

 # So, let us only consider the central part of the read.
 # To do this, we will trim the read from the right by 8 with bedtools.
 # 1. Convert BAM to BED
+#    We do this so slop can work (it doesn't work on direct BAM files)
-# 2. Trim the BAM's BED file by 2
+# 2. Trim the BAM's BED file by 12 bp
 #    -s = trim length by strand orientation
 #         so reads on the - strand will reverse -l/-r
-#    -l = add this length off the left side of read (add -8)
+#    -l = add this length off the left side of read (add -12)
 #    -r = add this length off the right side of read (0)
 # 3. Sort BED (just to be safe)
 # 4. Send into the intersect